Nowhere LandThe Null Handbook

 • What Essence they feel stirring (Forma, Anima, Umbra, or Reverie)

 This establishes their relationship with the setting and their primary Essence.
-Reward descriptive answers with small details: a merchant nods at them, a symbol glows on a nearby stall, etc.
+Reward descriptive answers with small details.

 Tiered Observations (Investigation Check)